oskwazir/www.omerwazir.com/priv/posts/fixing-brew-in-yosemite.md

 title: Problems running Homebrew on Yosemite
 layout: post
 tags: ['homebrew']
-lead: "I’ve been running Yosemite since beta and now am running the release version.
+intro: "I’ve been running Yosemite since beta and now am running the release version.
 In that much time I never tried to use Homebrew until today and of course Homebrew wouldn’t work.
 I searched around online and found how to fix the two probelms I was having."
 date: 2014-10-24
 ---